Coronavirus – Help for Businesses

 We would like to thank all businesses for your patience during these unprecedented times.
 Wakefield Council has received high volumes of discretionary grant applications and we have been working tirelessly to allocate funding and support local businesses in Wakefield.

 All grant claims have been processed on a first come first serve basis, and all funding has now been exhausted.

 You may still make an application for Small Business Rate Relief and, Retail, Hospitality and Leisure Grants these will still be awarded subject to eligibility.

 If you would like to discuss this further or, should you require further business support and guidance, please visit www.wakefieldfirst.com or contact the Wakefield First team on Wakefield (01924) 306630, or by e-mail at: email@example.com.

 We are supporting our businesses in the following ways:

 - Businesses in receipt of small business rate relief / rural rate relief, and businesses in the retail, leisure and hospitality sectors may be eligible to apply for a COVID-19 business grant.

-- On 01 May 2020 the Government announced the Local Authority Discretionary Grant Fund, designed to provide grant support to small businesses who were not eligible for the Small Business Grant Fund or the Retail, Leisure and Hospitality Fund.
+On 01 May 2020 the Government announced the Local Authority Discretionary Grant Fund, designed to provide grant support to small businesses who were not eligible for the Small Business Grant Fund or the Retail, Leisure and Hospitality Fund.
 Find out more and apply here.
 The scheme closed on 18th August 2020.